artissist/logger/clients/typescript/README.md

 ## License

-MIT License - see LICENSE file for details.
+GNU Affero General Public License v3.0 or later - see LICENSE file for details.